nishantapatil3/JvisionDecoderToInfluxdb/README.md

 ![Alt text](/results/InfluxDB.PNG?raw=true "InfluxDB")

 ###Kapacitor
 Edit jvision.tick to set required boundaries to monitor parameters and alert when the conditions does not meet the requirements.
-For example when the normal operation of the server is stalled or slows down below a normal operating range like. if tx_pps < 850000 warn message.
+For example when the normal operation of the server is stalled or slows down below a normal operating range like. if tx_pps > 800000 critical message.

 Note: Kapacitor uses TICK script.
 Use "lambda:" formulae to add watch algorithms to monitor and report info depending on the algorithm.